P. O. Ackley: Other research

-Ackley was not just a wildcatter, he was a researcher as well, often testing firearms to destruction in the search for information.
+Ackley was not just a wildcatter but a researcher as well, often testing firearms to destruction in the search for information.
 He also produced a number of experimental cartridges, not intended to be practical, but rather to test the limits of firearms.
 One of these experimental cartridges was the .22 Eargesplitten Loudenboomer.
 This humorously named cartridge was developed by Ackley for Bob Hutton of Guns & Ammo magazine, and was intended solely to exceed 5000 ft/s muzzle velocity.
 Ackley's loads only managed 4600 ft/s(Mach 4.2), firing a 50 gr bullet.
 Based on a .378 Weatherby Magnum case, the case is impractically over-capacity for the bore diameter, and so the cartridge remains a curiosity.
 The advent of new slower-burning smokeless powders may have changed the equation.